 can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 are responsible, competent, confident and creative users of information and communication technology.

 By the time all children leave ACPS they will have developed a broad range of the transferable skills and knowledge required to succeed in our increasingly technologically centred world.
 Children will have a solid foundation in the skills needed to adapt to future developments in this area.
 All children will have equal access to high quality computing resources, regardless of their home circumstances.

-At Archdeacon Cambridge’s CE Primary School, we use the National Curriculum as the starting point for all of our teaching in Computing.
-Working with guidance from the CAS and our local authority advisor, the Computing skills progression for each year group was developed by the school teaching staff, allowing us to create links between subjects and inspiring our children to learn.
+Working with the scheme of work created by the NCCE, the Computing skills and knowledge progression for each year group was developed by the school teaching staff, allowing us to create meaningful links between subjects and inspiring our children to learn.

-Please see the curriculum overviews in the Year Groups section of the website to learn more about how Computing fits into the cross curricular learning at our school.
+Please see the curriculum overviews in the Year Groups section of the website to learn more about how Computing fits into the cross-curricular learning at our school.